starryeyedinvestor/starryeyedinvestor.github.io/q-and-a.md

 - These systems recommend selling winners annually (after a year and a day to avoid capital gains).
 I prefer the approach of letting winners to allow for long-term growth and compounding.
 So I'm comfortable with holding gainers but reducing their weight.
 - The calculation of these screens are not transparent.
 It's not clear to me what calculations and assumptions they make and when things may be changed.
 I prefer basing my system around the independent analysis of Morningstar and using the 3M Screen as proxy for finding quality on sale.
 - If you really want to do these systems right, they require some manual calculations (unless you want to pay for the convenience).
 I don't want to calculate earnings yields or operation earnings, so I wanted something that would allow for as much automation and simple rules-based adjustments as possible.

+Have more questions or need clarification?
+Tweet at me.